rust-lang/rfcs/text/0000-inline-asm.md

 [rules]: #rules

 - Any registers not specified as inputs will contain an undefined value on entry to the asm block.
-- Any registers not specified as outputs must have the same value upon exiting the asm block as they had on entry.
+- Any registers not specified as outputs must have the same value upon exiting the asm block as they had on entry, otherwise behavior is undefined.
   - This only applies to registers which can be specified as an input or output.
+Other registers follow target-specific rules and are outside the scope of this RFC.
+  - Note that a `lateout` may be allocated to the same register as an `in`, in which case this rule does not apply.
+Code should not rely on this however since it depends on the results of register allocation.
 - Behavior is undefined if execution unwinds out of an asm block.
 - Any memory reads/writes performed by the asm code follow the same rules as `volatile_read` and `volatile_write`.
   - Refer to the unsafe code guidelines for the exact rules.
   - If the `readonly` option is set, then only memory reads (with the same rules as `volatile_read`) are allowed.
   - If the `nomem` option is set then no reads or write to memory are allowed.
+  - These rules do not apply to memory which is private to the asm code, such as stack space allocated within the asm block.
-- On targets that support modifying code at runtime, the compiler cannot assume that the instructions in the asm are the ones that will actually end up executed.
+- The compiler cannot assume that the instructions in the asm are the ones that will actually end up executed.
   - This effectively means that the compiler must treat the `asm!` as a black box and only take the interface specification into account, not the instructions themselves.
-  - Runtime code patch is allowed, via target-specific mechanisms (outside the scope of this RFC).
+  - Runtime code patching is allowed, via target-specific mechanisms (outside the scope of this RFC).
 - Unless the `nostack` option is set, asm code is allowed to use stack space below the stack pointer.
   - On entry to the asm block the stack pointer is guaranteed to be suitably aligned (according to the target ABI) for a function call.
   - You are responsible for making sure you don't overflow the stack (e.g. use stack probing to ensure you hit a guard page).